mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SteeringSystem.md

 ### Analysis
 ##### 1. Objective

-The objective of this design is to measure the degree of the steering wheel.
+The objective of this design is to measure the angle of the steering wheel in degrees.
 To achieve the objective is by install a Rotary encode near the steering column.

 ##### 2. Rotary Encoder